rmcwhae/russellmcwhae.ca/content/journal/quotations.md

 ---
 title: 'Quotations.app: Vibe Coding My Way Through a Changing Profession'
-description: A coding memoir, a side project, and a commentary on the AI age.
+description: A side project, a coding memoir, and a commentary on AI.
 author: Russell McWhae
 date: 2026-07-30
 draft: 0